Gold eases after rally; Bernanke boosts sentiment

 | SINGAPORE

-SINGAPORE Gold edged down on Tuesday as it consolidated after its biggest daily gain since late January in the previous session when the U.S. Federal Reserve signalled it would keep interest rates low - a move which burnishes the metal's safe-haven appeal.
+SINGAPORE Gold edged down on Tuesday as it consolidated after its biggest daily gain since late January in the previous session when the U.S. Federal Reserve signalled it would keep interest rates low.

 A weaker U.S. dollar also supported gold after Federal Reserve Chairman Ben Bernanke said ultra-loose monetary policy was still needed to reduce unemployment even though the U.S. economy has shown signs of improvement, raising hopes of another round of quantitative easing.

-Monday's rally was the reverse of what gold experienced on February 29, when the metal posted its biggest one-day drop in more than three years after Bernanke stopped short of signaling further bond buying.
+Monday's rally was the reserve of what gold experienced on February 29, when the metal posted its biggest one-day drop in more than three years after Bernanke stopped short of signalling further bond buying.

 The U.S. dollar held near a near one-month low against a basket of major currencies on Tuesday after the Fed signalled supportive monetary policy would remain and kept alive hopes of more stimulus for the U.S. economy.